Table of Contents

 Prof. Solove raised concerns over the ADPPA becoming antiquated (“ossifying”) over time.
 “When I look at history, I see that Congress has not kept laws up-to-date, and they get frozen in time.”
 Per his earlier post, “Continuous legal innovation is essential for law to work well.”
 A neglected ADPPA would weaken over time and be less effective with respect to new tech and new ways of doing business.

-Responding to ossification, Tene offered that this is the case for all laws, which are “true to the moment” and rely on administrative functions — from rulemaking to enforcement — to keep a law relevant.
+Responding to ossification, Tene offered that this is the case not just for data privacy law, but for all laws, which are “true to the moment” and rely on administrative functions — from rulemaking to enforcement — to keep a law relevant.
 Congress will need to make updates and patching a priority, which is a political gamble, or help the FTC keep pace through stronger rulemaking authority.
 Rulemaking powers appear under duress and may very well need Congressional intervention, which is another gamble.

 Panelists agreed that while providing for strong enforcement, actual enforcement may be hamstrung through insufficient resources.
 The FTC would need to be “turbo-charged” to be effective.